vectordotdev/vector/STYLE.md

 #### Basic Usage

-For logging, we use `tracing`'s event macros which should look very similar to almost all other logging libraries, with names that emulate the logging level being used i.e. `info!("A wild log has appeared.");`.
+For logging, we use `tracing`'s event macros which should look very similar to almost all other logging libraries, with names that emulate the logging level being used that is `info!("A wild log has appeared.");`.

 All of tracing's event macros -- `trace!`, `debug!`, `info!`, `warn!`, and `error!` -- support the